 PRO TIP: When purchasing filters, try to buy ones that can be re-used and cleaned.
 Disposable filers are so yesterday!
 Look for permanent electrostatic filters.

-6. Get Rid Old Appliances (responsibly)
+6. Get Rid of Old Appliances (responsibly)

 If your fridge is over 20 years old, it’s time to replace it!
 Older ones are electricity hogs and are costing you and the grid more to run!
 Energy Star Rated appliances are a better choice, just make sure you dispose of it properly.
 The same goes for your e-waste.
 FYI!

 7. Have a light bulb moment